JCFamily

 I’ve had the pleasure of interviewing Marc Wesson several times over the course of my tenure as a journalist in Jersey City.
 We met in the Van Vorst Park, of course.
 That’s where Marc can be found on any given day.

-JCFamilies: How’s it goin, Marc?
+JCFamilies: How’s it going, Marc?

 Marc Wesson: Hi there!
 Still trying to figure out what I want to be when I grow up. (laughs)